Uinyw/financetracker/pages/story.md

 Herbert 40\

 > Herbert likes to organise and compare the products he buys with alternatives and want's to see, which product he bought when and he also wants to have a prediction of reoccuring products to be able to schedule for coupons to save some more money.\

-Phil 15\

-> Phil likes to have a overview over his finances.
-He receives monthly payments (Taschengeld) from his parents and he wants to know, how much of his "Taschengeld" he still has left, and how much money he has in general.
-If possible, he also want's to know, if his money falls below a certain limit.

 Anna 28\